filebrowser/filebrowser/README.md

-## My fork of filebrowser
+## Gtstef fork of filebrowser

 **Note: Intended to be used in docker only.**

 This fork makes the following significant changes to filebrowser for origin:

- 1. Improves search to use index instead of filesystem.
+ 1. [x] Improves search to use index instead of filesystem.
-    - lightning fast
+    - [x] lightning fast
-    - realtime results as you type
+    - [ ] realtime results as you type
- 1. Preview enhancments
+ 1. [ ] Preview enhancements
     - preview default view is constrained to files subwindow, which can be toggled to fullscreen.
- 1. Updated node version and dependancies
+ 1. [ ] Updated node version and dependencies
-    - uses latest npm and node version
+    - [ ] uses latest npm and node version
-    - removes deprecated npm packages
+    - [ ] removes deprecated npm packages
- 1. Improved routing
+ 1. [ ] Improved routing
     - fixed bugs in original version
- 1. Added authentication type
+ 1. [ ] Added authentication type
     - Using bearer token with remote authentication server

 ## About